-There’s one problem though, they’re very expensive to buy.
-Good news then, that these little red berries can be grown in the UK’s climate easily, and you can eat piles of fresh goji berries throughout the summer months from just a few, small bushes.
+There’s one problem with regularly eating Goji Berries, they’re very expensive to buy.
+Good news then, that these little red berries can be grown in the UK’s climate easily, and you can eat piles of fresh goji berries from your very own plant throughout the summer months by growing just a few small bushes.

 Growing your own goji berries is not only kinder to your wallet; it’s kinder to the environment too.
 They are now commercially grown in China, Mongolia and Tibet.
-The food miles involved in shipping them over to health shops in the UK are quite substantial, so if you have room for a bush or two in your garden or on your balcony, they’ll be a wealth of benefits involved.
+The food miles involved in shipping them over to health shops in the UK are quite substantial, so if you have room for a bush or two in your garden or on your balcony, there will be a wealth of benefits involved.

 How to Grow Goji Berries

-Once established, goji berries are incredibly easy to grow.
+Once established, goji berry plants are incredibly easy to grow.
 They’ll grow in almost any type of soil, and can even thrive in poor soil, as they are used to the mountainous regions in the Himalayas.
 They are reasonably drought-tolerant, and will even grow in partial shade (though you’ll get more berries from them if you grow them in full sun).